New York State Affordable Housing Corporation: Affordable Home Ownership Development Program

-Grants are made to the sponsoring organizations, which are responsible for verifying that individual homebuyers or homeowners meet income and other eligibility requirements.
-AHC does not award funds directly to individual households.
-Maximum grant amounts per unit and income limits are set by program regulations and funding notices; as of the mid-2020s, grants could reach up to US$75,000 per unit in projects that meet depth-of-affordability and duration requirements, with targeted incomes generally between 100% and 166% of HUD low-income limits, depending on project structure and region.
+For fiscal year 2026–2027, AHC announced that $26 million was available through the program.
+The maximum grant was $75,000 per housing unit using a tiered award structure based on the depth or duration of affordability.
+Applications were accepted on a rolling basis until the available funds were fully allocated.

-The program operates statewide, with active grantees in each of New York's ten economic regions, including New York City, Long Island, the Mid-Hudson region, and upstate metropolitan and rural areas.
+The program operates statewide, with grantees in each of New York's ten economic regions, including New York City, Long Island, the Mid-Hudson region, and upstate metropolitan and rural areas.

 Special initiatives

-In addition to its core homeownership grants, AHC has administered targeted initiatives authorized by state appropriations.
-These include the Lake Ontario Homeowner Recovery Assistance Program, created after 2017 flooding along Lake Ontario and the St. Lawrence River, and the Buffalo Emergency Home Improvement Program (BEHIP) for emergency repairs in distressed neighborhoods on the east side of Buffalo.
+Additionally, AHC has administered targeted initiatives authorized by state appropriations.
+These include the Lake Ontario Homeowner Recovery Assistance Program, created after 2017 flooding along Lake Ontario and the St. Lawrence River, and the Buffalo East Homeowner Improvement Program (BEHIP), which assists homeowners in East Buffalo with emergency repairs.

-According to AHC's 2024 financial statements, by the end of fiscal year 2024 more than US$95 million in combined state and repayment funds had been set aside or expended for the Lake Ontario flood recovery program, and dedicated funds had been allocated for BEHIP grants administered through local partners in Buffalo.
+By the end of fiscal year 2024, more than $95 million in combined state appropriations and repayment funds had been set aside or expended for the Lake Ontario flood-recovery program.
+Dedicated funding had also been allocated for BEHIP grants administered through local partners in Buffalo.

 Finance and administration

-AHC is funded primarily through annual appropriations from the New York State Legislature, which are made available to the corporation to award as housing grants.
-It also receives repayments and recaptured funds from prior grants, as well as investment income on temporarily held cash balances.
+AHC is funded primarily through annual appropriations from the New York State Legislature, which the corporation uses to award housing grants.
+It also receives repayments and recaptured funds from prior grants, as well as investment income on the unspent cash balances.

-For the fiscal year ended March 31, 2024, AHC reported that the State appropriated approximately US$40.5 million for its programs.
-Using current and prior-year appropriations together with repayments and recaptured funds, the corporation approved awards totalling US$45.4 million to create or renovate 1,435 units of affordable owner-occupied housing across all ten economic regions of New York State.
+For the fiscal year ended March 31, 2026, the State appropriated $26 million to AHC.
+Using current and prior-year appropriations together with repayments and recaptured funds, the corporation approved approximately $42.7 million in awards to create or renovate 1,096 units of affordable housing for low- and moderate-income households.
+Awards were made in all ten economic regions of New York State.

+The value of awards increased by approximately 21 percent from $35.2 million during fiscal year 2024–2025, primarily because of differences between the timing of state appropriations and the approval of individual awards.
+As of March 31, 2026, AHC had approximately $109 million in commitments under approved grant agreements, which were expected to be funded over several years.

 Administrative services—including staff, finance, procurement, and internal audit—are provided under a shared-services arrangement with HFA and related entities.
-Most administrative expenses are budgeted and processed through HFA's operating fund and then allocated among the agencies, including AHC, according to staff time and program activity.
-AHC's operating expenses consist mainly of housing grant disbursements, special program expenditures, and a share of administrative costs.
+Most administrative expenses are budgeted and processed through HFA's operating fund and then allocated among the agencies.